ymolists/website/gitpod/docs/ides-and-editors/command-line.md

 You will need an existing private key on your machine for the access to work.
 If needed, you can generate one using [ssh-keygen](https://en.wikipedia.org/wiki/Ssh-keygen).

-**Note:** Whilst it is possible to access your Gitpod workspaces via the command line using [local companion](/docs/ides-and-editors/local-companion).
-As the local companion is still in beta the above method is the current preferred approach.
+**Note:** It is possible to access your Gitpod workspaces via the command line using [local companion](/docs/ides-and-editors/local-companion).
+As the local companion is still in beta, the above method is the current preferred approach.